What Is Occipital Neuralgia?

 Subscribe to Mark's YouTube Channel

 Occipital neuralgia is an irritation of the greater occipital nerve, characterized by pain in the back of the head, behind the ear, radiating up to the top of the head/ sometimes behind the eye.
+It is a neurological condition characterized by chronic pain in the back of the head, often radiating behind the ear and sometimes extending up to the top of the head or behind the eyes.
+This condition occurs when the greater occipital nerve, which is responsible for transmitting sensations from the scalp to the brain, becomes irritated or inflamed.

 Often times it is the result of a trauma such as a whiplash or a bad head injury, but it can also occur spontaneously.